whatever-nine/surgeon/README.md

 * Includes an anti-crash that makes incompatible classes (such as Baraka gunner, Male Aman brawler, and Popori ninja) reverted into compatible class (FeCast gunner, Female human brawler, Elin Ninja).
 * Fixed Marrow Brooch glitch which it can revert the appearance back to normal.
 * Added auto-update compatibility with [Caali](https://github.com/hackerman-caali)'s tera-proxy.
+* Fixed (I hope) crashes when in an emulated room.

 ### Usage
 Automatically loads your character(s) new look whenever you start the game.